General Anesthesia for Dental Procedures in Ottawa

 Dr. Hesham Talab, MD MSc PhD FRCPC FASE

 Board-certified anesthesiologist with decades of experience in hospital and dental anesthesia.
-Fellowship in Advanced Surface Echocardiography (FASE) demonstrates exceptional expertise in cardiac monitoring and patient safety.
-Specializes in complex medical cases and pediatric anesthesia.
+Fellowship in Advanced Surface Echocardiography demonstrates exceptional expertise in cardiac monitoring and patient safety.
+University of Toronto residency, fellowships in vascular/thoracic anesthesia and perioperative echocardiography (University of Ottawa), Assistant Professor at University of Ottawa.

 Dr. Asad Mirghassemi, MD MSc FRCPC

 Board-certified anesthesiologist with extensive training in sedation and general anesthesia for dental and outpatient procedures.
 Master's degree in clinical research ensures evidence-based, cutting-edge anesthesia care.
-Expert in airway management and emergency response.
+Anesthesiology residency at University of Ottawa, Fellowship in Perioperative Echocardiography, Master's in Healthcare Quality from Queen's University.

-Book a Consultation Call (613) 482-0501
+Book a ConsultationCall (613) 482-0501

 When General Anesthesia Is Recommended